raehik/muffin/README.md

 ## Copyright

-All authors whose materials I used are acknowledged in `ACKNOWLEDGEMENTS` file.
-If you would like to use this work or parts of it for any purpose, commercial or non-commercial, you can do so as you wish - however, please attribute back to me and the other authors (depending on which files you use - again, check the `ACKNOWLEDGEMENTS` file for an exhaustive list).
+All authors whose materials I used are acknowledged in the `ACKNOWLEDGEMENTS.md` file.
+If you would like to use this work or parts of it for any purpose, commercial or non-commercial, you can do so as you wish - however, please attribute back to me and the other authors (depending on which files you use - again, check the `ACKNOWLEDGEMENTS.md` file for an exhaustive list).

 There is no real, binding copyright on this work, because that would be silly for a skin pack of mostly (and mostly transparent) images.
 Just be nice, and